franko/gsl-shell/doc/user-manual/integ.rst

 .. function:: integ(f, a, b, epsabs, epsrel)

    Compute the definite integral of the function ``f`` in the interval specified by ``a`` and ``b`` within the requested precision given by ``epsabs`` and ``epsrel``.
-   This function always use internally the adaptive QAG algorithm.
+   This function always use the adaptive QAG algorithm internally.

 .. function:: quad_prepare(spec)

    Returns a function that can perform a numeric integration based on the options ``spec``.
-   The argument ``spec`` is used to choose the quadrature algorithm the order and the limits for the adaptive search if applicable.
+   The argument ``spec`` is used to choose the quadrature algorithm, the order and the limits for the adaptive search if applicable.
    The fields of ``spec`` that you should give are:

    *method*